Great Tibet Tour Logo GREAT TIBET TOUR ®

 • by Eric

-• Last Updated: 2024-03-08
+• Last Updated: 2024-10-09

 All international tourists visiting Tibet are supposed to require a valid China visa.
 Visas for individual travel in China are easy to get from most Chinese embassies, though it’s important not to mention Tibet on your application.
-If you mention Tibet, the China embassy may request you to present the Tibet Tourism Bureau Permit(TTB permit); but here in Lhasa, we have to have a Chinese Visa first to apply for the TTB permit for you.
+If you mention Tibet, the Chinese embassy may request you to present the Tibet Tourism Bureau Permit(TTB permit); but here in Lhasa, we have to have a Chinese Visa first to apply for the TTB permit for you.
 So really, it’s an egg-and-chicken bureaucratic error.
 Therefore, you'd better not mention Tibet while applying for a Chinese visa.
 If Chinese consultants request more details of your tour, Great Tibet Tour is happy and capable of providing you with the supporting docs to apply for your China visa.

 Latest News about China Visa:

-1. Visitors from France, Germany, Italy, Netherlands, Spain, and Malaysia can enjoy 15-day visa-free policy from 1 December 2024 to 20 November 2025.
+1. Visitors from France, Germany, Italy, Netherlands, Spain, and Malaysia can enjoy a 15-day visa-free policy till 31 December 2025.

-3. Vistors from Thailand can enjoy 30-day visa-free policy from March 1, 2024.
+3. Visitors from Thailand can enjoy a 30-day visa-free policy from March 1, 2024.

-4. Vistors from Switzerland, Ireland, Hungary, Austria, Belgium, and Luxembourg can enjoy 15-day visa-free policy from 14 March 2024 to 30 November 2024.
+4. Visitors from Switzerland, Ireland, Hungary, Austria, Belgium, Luxembourg, Australia, New Zealand, Poland, Portugal, Greece, Denmark, Cyprus, and Slovenia can enjoy a 15-day visa-free policy till 31 December 2025.

 And here's another critical factor.
 If you are entering Tibet from Nepal, then you need a China Group Visa instead of a Chinese Visa.
 It requires 4 participants at present.
 Yet, it still looks complicated and confusing for many travelers.
 Here's an image to make it simple and easy to understand.